SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

 The code that calls ``max(_:_:)`` chooses the values for ``x`` and ``y``, and the type of those values determines the concrete type of ``T``.
-The calling code can use any type you want, provided the type conforms to the ``Comparable`` protocol.
+The calling code can use any type that conforms to the ``Comparable`` protocol.
 The code inside the function is written in a general way so it can handle whatever type the caller picks.
 The implementation of ``max(_:_:)`` uses only functionality